ShoesForClues/eztask/README.md

   because the child thread will not resume until the parent thread resumes first.
 The only exception to this are callbacks.
 However, that behavior may also change in the future.
   ]]
-  thread.new_thread(function() --You do not need to redefine thread again
+  thread.thread.new(function() --You do not need to redefine thread again
     while true do
       print(arg1)
-      thread.lib.doayield() --You can reference the parent thread's libraries instead of reimporting end end)()
+      thread.lib.doayield() --You can reference the parent thread's libraries instead of reimporting end end)() end)("hi")

-  while thread:wait() do end --Keep the thread alive end)("hi")
 ```